tawazz/SALES-OF-THE-CENTURY-PTY-LTD/README.md

 ## What is this repository for?

-This is a C# .Net graphic based program that perfoms crud operations on salesman records to search and view overviews of perfomances of all the saleman in the database.
+This is a C# .Net graphic based program that performs crud operations on salesman records to search and view overviews of performances of all the salesman in the database.

 This program demonstrates my understanding of C# , .Net Framework and Object Oriented Programming.